tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 In the context of functional programming, *referential transparency* is:

-* the property of being able to substitute an expression that evaluates to some value, with that value, without affecting any other part of the program.
+* the property of being able to substitute an expression that evaluates to some value, with that value, without affecting the behaviour of the program.

 A real life example where this might be useful would be when a cached result for a given input already exists and can be returned without further computation.
 Imagine a pure function which computes PI to a specified number of decimal points precision.
 It takes an argument `n`, the number of decimal points, and returns the computed value.
 We could modify the function to instantly return a precomputed value for PI from a lookup table if `n` is less than `10`.
 This substitution is trivial and is guaranteed not to break our program, because its effects are strictly locally contained.